shorepine/tulipcc/tulip/ios/README.md

  - XXX debug/release setting as well
  - XXX pass off makefile build to xcode via `./build.sh`
  - XXX Keyboard crasher on first launch
- - install / run on device
- - soft keyboard is not returning symbols to Tulip, like `(` etc  (hard keyboard works)
  - XXX screen size is not using hidpi -- for phone this is required
+ - XXX reload display when rotation changes
+ - XXX screen not in proper viewport rect
+ - XXX get simulator UDID automatically from string
+ - XXX soft keyboard is not returning symbols to Tulip, like `(` etc  (hard keyboard works)
+ - XXX install / run on device
+ - control-C, arrow keys, tab as soft buttons above keyboard
+ - use keyboard height to set screen size
  - load example filesystem on first boot to Documents folder
- - reload display when rotation changes
  - MIDI
- - test touch
+ - touch
+ - testflight